 Let me be perfectly clear.
 I'm not suggesting you completely ignore Google, or Facebook, or Pinterest, or Etsy, or Instagram, or any other third party site that can help you grow your business.

 I am saying that ultimately, you want those sites to be a part of a mix that supports your business.
 As much as possible, it's wise to avoid relying on a single third party to drive your business.
 It's also smart to ensure you spend the majority of your time building equity in your own business, not someone else's.

 Aim to attract customers from a variety of sources.

-The more you can generate traffic and customers from a variety or sources - Google, Facebook, Twitter, Pinterest, Etsy, Amazon - the less dependent you are on a single source.
+The more you can generate traffic and customers from a variety or sources - Google, Facebook, Twitter, Pinterest, Etsy, Amazon, Instagram - the less dependent you will be on a single source.
 That means, changes to a single source of customers won't have the same power to hurt your online business.

 Do what works.

 This point may sound like it's a contradiction of the previous point, but it's really just a clarification.

 Getting traffic from all of those sources does take effort, and they won't all be worth your time.
 Take some time to explore and see what works for your business.
 Diversify, yes, but don't feel like you have to chase customers on every social site or every marketplace.

 Look at the return on investment to determine whether something is right for your business and worth your time.
-Personally, I get a lot of traffic from Google and Pinterest and, for the time being, I've decided to stay away from Twitter because the need to be constantly tweeting several times per day doesn't work for my business.
+Personally, my site gets a lot of traffic from Google and Pinterest and, for the time being, I've decided to stay away from Twitter because I just can't do everything.
 It might work beautifully for you, but it's just not right for me at this time.

 Build a Newsletter

 Collecting email addresses from customers or potential customers and keeping in regular contact with them is probably the best way to build equity in your online craft business.
 You control your own newsletter in a way that you can't possibly control any other source of traffic to your site.